Modeling the Terrain

 5 - The Joint Type option lets you choose the shape of a pathway in a corner.

 6 - The Smoothness slider changes how curved segments of a pathway look in 3D.
 At the Min position, the 3D shape is approximated with a smaller number of larger facets.
-This improves the program performance, but makes the shape less accurate.
+This improves the app's performance, but makes the shape less accurate.

 7 - You can turn the object's shadow on or off using the Cast Shadows option.
-Switching off the shadow can be useful to increase the program performance when it renders the 3D scene.
+Switching off the shadow can be useful to increase the app's performance when it renders the 3D scene.

 8 - Select one of two curbs to display its properties.